 Then the freshman 15 happened.
 I was eating the same way that I had always eaten but I was no longer practicing soccer two to three hours a day so it crept up on me pretty quickly.
 At first I didn’t pay too much attention to it until my boyfriend at the time made a comment about it.
 I began to think maybe I could stand to lose a few pounds or at the very least start paying closer attention to what I was eating and maybe even try the gym.

-What started off as an innocent attempt to lose a few pounds evolved into a full blown obsession.
+What started off as an innocent attempt to lose weight evolved into a full blown obsession.
 I soon found myself counting calories, restricting my diet, and religiously grinding out cardio on some stupid machine.
 It became a measure of how well I was doing at life, how okay I was, and how I measured my self worth.

 As I lost weight it was continuously positively reinforced by those around me, my boyfriend, my mom, and even acquaintances who felt at liberty to comment on my body.
 “I noticed you had gained a few pounds,” “I’m glad to see you starting to exercise because you were getting kind of big.”
 This perpetuated the idea that I absolutely had to continue to do what I was doing in order to be accepted by the people I loved.